-Olivia Kim is a partner in Wilson Sonsini Goodrich & Rosati's intellectual property litigation practice, where she specializes in complex patent litigation.
+Olivia Kim is a partner in Wilson Sonsini Goodrich & Rosati's litigation department, where she specializes in complex patent litigation.
 She has litigated numerous complex, high-stakes, patent cases predominantly in the areas of computer, mobile device, and flat panel TV hardware and software and underlying chip architecture and electronics, as well as a variety of cases involving network security and pharmaceuticals.
 She has extensive experience in both bench and jury trials and has handled all stages of litigation.
 She also has cutting-edge experience in the area of patent damages, including developing new methodologies in recent jury trials and for pre-trial and summary judgment phases.

 Prior to joining the firm, Olivia was a partner in the intellectual property and patent litigation group at Sidley Austin LLP in Los Angeles.
 Before starting her legal career, Olivia performed research in immunology and physiology laboratories at UCLA and co-authored papers on immune responses in diabetic mice and methods for membrane protein purification.

 - Anesta AG et al. v.
 Mylan (D. Del.).
 Represented Mylan in a jury trial on damages.
 The case settled favorably for Mylan right after closing statements.

 - Protegrity Corp. v.
 Voltage Security, Inc. (D. Conn.).
 Defended Voltage in a de facto bet the company case relating to protection of data in databases.
 The case settled favorably during trial.